Nick-Chapman/blog/posts/beyond-x86.md

 We need to find a way to be more frugal with memory.
 Some ideas:

-- find a way to use ram below `&1200`
+- Use memory below `&1200`.
-- reduce the size of the ASM kernel
+- Reduce the size of the BBC Asm kernel.
-- reduce the size of the forth system, discarding features we don't need.
+- Reduce the size of the forth system, discarding features we don't need.
-- reclaim memory from the forth system which is only required at compile time.
+- Reclaim memory from the forth system which is only required at compile time.

-The final idea above follows the realization that much of the memory used by a forth system is used solely to implement the system dictionary structure.
+The final idea above follows the realization that much of the memory used by a forth system is solely to implement the dictionary structure.
-This dictionary is required when we type words as the operator prompt, and when we compile new definitions using the colon compiler, but when our graphics application begins to run, we wont need either of these features.
+The dictionary is required when we type words at the operator prompt, and when we compile new definitions using the colon compiler.
+But when an application begins to run, we wont need either of these features.

 Dictionary headers take a lot of space.
-Imagine a simple definition, for example:
+For example:

 ```
 : square  dup * ;
 ```

-Using subroutine threading, the executable code takes just 7 bytes.
+Using _subroutine-threading_, the executable code takes just 7 bytes.
 This is the same on both 6502 and x86.
 These 7 bytes are take by two three-byte `jsr` (_jump-subroutine_) instructions (`call` on x86), and one single byte `rts` (_return-subroutine_) instruction (`ret` on x86).
-We can reduce this 7 bytes to 5 bytes if we use a direct or indirect threading execution model, instead of subroutine threading.
-But we need to pay a fixed 2 bytes per definition (so no gain here!) and there are time trade offs.
+We can reduce this 7 bytes to 5 bytes by using a_direct-threading_ or _indirect-threading_ execution model, instead of subroutine-threading.
+But this requires we pay an extra 2 bytes per definition (so no gain here!) and there are time trade offs.

 But anyway, we are focusing here on the dictionary header costs.
 What are these for the `square` example?
-This is implementation dependent, but in my current implementation (both BBC and x86) we take 7 bytes for the `"square"` string (includes a null string terminator), and 5 bytes for the dictionary header: pointer to the name string, pointer to the next-linked dictionary entry, and one final byte for the immediate and other flags.
+In general this is implementation dependent, but in my current implementation (both BBC and x86) we take 7 bytes for the `square` name string (which includes a null terminator), and 5 bytes for the dictionary header: a 2-byte pointer to the name string, a 2-byte pointer to the previous dictionary entry, and one final byte for the immediate and other flags.

-So in total we consume 12 bytes of header, for just 7 bytes of executable code.
+In total the header consumes 12 bytes, for just 7 bytes of executable code.
 Not great.
-Traditional Forths will avoid the null byte on the string, by making use of the _counted string_ representation.
-Also, the name-pointer and flags-byte are often combined into a single _name-offset/flags_ byte.
-So making the overall header space be just 9 byes.
+Traditional Forths avoid the string terminating null byte by making use of a _counted string_ representation.
+Also, the _name-pointer_ and _flags-byte_ are often combined into a single _name-offset/flags_ byte.
+Thus making the overall header or our `square` example be just 9 bytes.
-However, perhaps we can avoid, or rather reclaim all of the header.
+However, we would like to reclaim all the space used for the header.

-The idea is to allocate the dictionary header and dictionary entry names in a different part of the memory space, say from `&3000` upwards (where mode1 screen memory will reside), leaving just the executable code for the definitions in low memory.
-Now we just have to worry about keeping the executable code below `&3000`, We are happy to give up the dictionary structure when the application starts.
-Before the application starts, we will remain in mode-7, and as long as out dictionary headers keep below `&7c00`, we will be good.
+The idea is to allocate the dictionary headers in a different part of the memory space, from `&3000` upwards -- where Mode-1 screen memory will reside -- leaving only the executable code in low memory.
+Now we just have to worry about keeping the executable code below `&3000`.
+We are happy to give up the dictionary structure when the application starts.
+Before the application starts, we will remain in Mode-7, and as long as our dictionary headers keep below `&7c00`, we will be good.

-This scheme will require a small amount of change to the Quarter Forth kernel primitives for dictionary management.
-Currently a dictionary entry is conflated with the execution token for the compiled code it related to.
-And the fact that the header directly proceeds the compiled code is relied upon.
+The new scheme requires a small change to the Quarter Forth kernel primitives for dictionary management.
+Currently a dictionary entry is conflated with the execution token for the related compiled code, and the implementation relies on the dictionary header directly proceeding the compiled code.
 This will have to change.
-Whether this approach will reclaim enough space form the forth system to be able to write a graphics application is an open question.
+Whether the new approach will reclaim enough space from the forth system to allow us to write a graphics application is an open question.
 We will see!

 ### Next time...